Identro/Identro/README.md

 # Licença

-Distribuído sob a licença MIT.
+Distribuído sob a licença APACHE.
 Veja `LICENSE` para mais informações.

 <!-- CONTACT -->